 Special Education Preliminary

-Held Experience.
+Field Experience.
 If you plan to

 take either of the following

 courses in the spring semester,

 you will need to apply for the

 Preliminary Field Experience or

 "first practicum in special ed:

 SPED 301, Trainable Mentally

 Retarded, or SPED302, Educable

-Mentally Retarded to injunction Mentally Retarded.
-In planning your schedule you will need to reserve one full day per welk for
+Mentally Retarded, in planning Mentally Retarded.
+In planning your schedule you will need to reserve one full day per wejk for

+the field work.

-Special Education Practicum Course SPED 320, Practicum in Special Education is actually the second practicum in the special "second practicum in the special education sequence.
-If you are going to take SPED 303, Mentally Retarded Educable II, next Spring, you apply for this prac-ticum also.
-Prerequisites to SPED 320 include Mentally Retarded Educable I, Mentally Retarded Trainable, and previous field ex-
+Special Education Practicum.
+Course SPED 320, Practicum in Special Education is actually the "second practicum in the special education sequence.
+If you are going to take SPED 303, Mentally Retarded Educable II, next Spring, you apply for this prac-ticum also, Prerequisites to SPED 320 include Mentally Retarded Educable I, Mentally Retarded Trainable, and previous field experience.

-Junior Held Experience for Academic Teaching Majors, You must sign for Junior Field Ex-perience, SED 340 (I SH) and aso The Elementary School, TED 300, (3SH) in the same semester.
-This applies to majors in the following fields who plan to obtain teacher Fields who plant fields Mathematics, Music, Political Science, Sociology, Spanish, French, and Speech com-munication.
-These students must also be admitted to the Seconalso be admitted to the Secondary Education Program, Mrs.

-Catherine Hartman, Chairperson, Raubinger 426.
-For the Junior Field Experience you must reserve one full day per week in your schedule.
+perience.
+Junior Field Experience for Academic Teaching Majors, You must sign for Junior Field Experience, SED 340 (FSH) and aso The Elementary School, TED 300, 78511 in 1851.
+(3SH) in the same semester.
+This applies to majors in the following fields who plan to obtain teacher fields who plan to obtain teacher certification: Art, Black Studies, Biology, Chemistry, English, Geography, History, Mathematics, Music, Political Science, Sociology, Spanish, Mathematics, Music, Political Science, Sociology, Spanish, French, and Speech com-munication.
+These students must also be admitted to the Secondary Education Program, Mrs. Catherine Hartman, Chairperson, Raubinger 426.
+For the Junior Field Experience you must reserve one full day per week in

+your schedule:

-Bilingual Education, Academic majors signing for the Junior Field Experience who are rieto experience who are interested in an experience with bilingual education in tutoring Spanish -speaking students in English should indicate such a preference on the application blank.
+Bilingual Education.
+Academic majors signing for the Junior Field Experience who are interested in an experience with bilingual education in tutoring Spanish -speaking students in English should indicate such a preference on the application blank.

-Write For The Beacon
+Write - The Beacon

 Happenings

-CONGRESSIONAL DEBATE - Congressman Widnall vs. Andy Maguire, 12:30 p.m.
+Maguire, 12:30 p.m.
 SC Conference Room 206.

-BAND CONCERT - 12:30 p.m., Student Center West.
-Mail.

-SKY DIVING CLUB - 1:30 p.m.
+BAND CONCERT - 12:30 p.m., Student Center West, Mall, SKY DIVING CLUB - 1:30 p.m.
 SC Meeting Room 324A.

 GAY DISCUSSION GROUP - 7:00 p.m.
-SC Room 213.
+SC Room 213. ..